 Still, whether you are a trader or an IT customs solutions provider, the ability to adapt to the new legal and technical frameworks will be essential.
 From a technical perspective, we can expect the necessity for software integration with new systems, features, and cybersecurity/data protection compliance requirements.
 This will require companies to invest in sufficient technical readiness.
 From a legal perspective, business models, processes, and workflows might need to be changed or replaced according to the new legal and administrative requirements.

 Such transformation requires preparation within the three main domains – technology, law, and administration.
-C4T provides a wide range of services to support you in the transition to the new digital era of customs in the EU, such as audits and assessments to improve your process flow, customs compliance automation to introduce technology and decrease your workload, and managed customs services to optimise your customs operations.
+C4T provides a wide range of services to support you in the transition to the new digital era of customs in the EU, such as audits and assessments to improve your process flow, customs compliance automation to introduce technology and decrease your workload, and optimise your customs operations.

 Contact us today to schedule a demo of CAS, our automated customs solution.